 Reducing Animal Testing

 AI-driven ADMET prediction has a significant ethical dimension.
-By accurately predicting pharmacokinetic and safety properties in silico, the need for animal testing can be substantially reduced.
-Molecules with obvious liabilities are eliminated computationally, meaning fewer compounds require animal studies.
+By predicting pharmacokinetic and safety properties in silico, the need for animal testing can be substantially reduced.
+Molecules with obvious liabilities can be filtered computationally, meaning fewer compounds require animal studies.

 AgentCures is committed to the principle that no animal experiment should be run if a computational approach can provide the same information.
 As our AI models improve, the proportion of questions that can be answered computationally will only increase.